LLDevLab/LLDevCompiler/Readme.md

 This is assembly language compiler for lldevcpu architecture.

-## Supporting Operations
+## Supporting Instructions

-For now compiler supports next operations:
+For now compiler supports next Instructions:
 - noop
 	- Description: no operation instruction.
 	- Example: noop